Team

 Founder

-Andrew is the Founder & CEO of Redwood Endeavors, a social impact platform for multiple public benefit initiatives, including Redwood Fellows and Connecticut Supervolunteers.
-Prior to creating Redwood, Andrew served as Co-CEO of Dalio Education, a division within Dalio Philanthropies, where he led the team, overall strategy, and grant-making alongside Barbara Dalio.
+Andrew is the Founder & CEO of Redwood Endeavors, a social impact platform for multiple public benefit initiatives, including Redwood Fellows and The Neighborhood.
+Prior to creating Redwood in 2025, Andrew served as Co-CEO of Dalio Education, a division within Dalio Philanthropies, where he led the team, overall strategy, and grant-making alongside Barbara Dalio.
 They worked together as partners for a decade (2014-2024) to build Dalio Education in service of young people, public schools, non-profit organizations, and communities in Connecticut; and to create the Connecticut Opportunity Project and to co-found the RISE Network.
 In 2024, as a Co-Chair, Andrew led the Connecticut Conference of Municipalities' 119K Commission on At-Risk and Disconnected Youth, which resulted in an actionable, multi-year strategy to get 60,000 young people back on track with broad support from bi-partisan leaders across Connecticut.
-Andrew is a Pahara Fellow.
+Andrew is a Pahara and Redwood Fellow, and member of the Aspen Global Leadership Network.
+He serves on the boards of the Community Mindfulness Project and Friends Center for Children.

 Community Leadership Board